National Women's Soccer League: Players' union

 Active non-United States federation players, including unpaid amateur players, announced their formation of the NWSL Players Association (NWSLPA) on May 15, 2017, as the first step toward forming a union.
 The NWSL recognized the NWSLPA as the players' union on November 15, 2018.
 As of February 2022, the NWSLPA is led by civil rights attorney and former WPS players' union organizer Meghann Burke.

 Prior to the 2022 season, the NWSLPA membership did not include United States federation players because those players were contracted to the US Soccer Federation for their NWSL play.
 With the abolition of the federation player system for 2022 and beyond, the NWSLPA now represents all players in the NWSL.
 The league and the NWSLPA entered into their first collective bargaining agreement in advance of that season.

 League competitions

-Championship and shield
+Championship and Shield

-The winner of the NWSL Championship, the final match of the NWSL Playoffs, determines that season's NWSL champion.
+The winner of the NWSL Championship, the final match of the NWSL playoffs, determines that season's NWSL champion.
 In addition to receiving the championship trophy, the champion gets to add a star to the crest on its jersey.
 The playoffs, a single-elimination knockout tournament, are organized by the league in a format similar to other North American professional sports leagues.
-At the conclusion of the regular season, the top six teams in the standings earn a berth to the tournament; prior to 2021, only the top four teams qualified for the playoffs.
+At the conclusion of the regular season, the top eight teams in the standings earn a berth to the tournament; from 2021 to 2024, the top six teams qualified for the playoffs, and prior to 2021 the top four teams qualified.
 The league also awards the NWSL Shield to the team with the best record (most points) at the end of the regular season.
 Like the playoff championship, it is recognized as a major trophy by the league.